pwerken/EDMC_SystemScan/README.md

 ## Usage

 When entering the system this plugin will display a red 'Discovery Scan' notice.
-After honking it will change to a orange 'Full Spectrum Scan'.
-When that is also completed the interesting bodies will be listed.

-On entering a system this plugin also queries [EDSM](https://www.edsm.net/) for all the bodies.
-This is so the interesting bodies can be listed in the case where the 'Discovery Scan' reports that FSS is alread complete.

-## Preview

-On system entry it reminds you to honk the system:

 ![discovery scan](/preview/discoveryscan.png)

-It shows your FSS progress:
+After honking it will change to an orange 'Full Spectrum Scan'.
+This also shows your progress in scanning the system.

 ![discovery scan](/preview/fullspectrumscan.png)

-And when the system scan is complete it lists the ammonia, water and earth-like worlds.
+When completed the interesting bodies will be listed.

 ![discovery scan](/preview/systemscancomplete.png)

+On entering a system this plugin also queries [Spansh](https://www.spansh.co.uk) for all the bodies.
+This populates the interesting bodies listed in the case where the 'Discovery Scan' reports that FSS is already complete.